celefigs/EDA-milestone-3/README.md

-# Milestone-3
-Exploratory Data Analysis Project

 # Mental Health EDA Project

+## Table of Contents
+1. Introduction
+2. Technologies
+3. Launch
+4. Additional Elements

 ## Introduction
 The aim of this project is to conduct an exploratory data analysis (EDA) on a dataset related to mental health.
 The analysis focuses on understanding various factors associated with mental health issues and their prevalence.

 ## Technologies
 The project utilizes the following technologies:
 - Python
 - Pandas